The English Major's Notebook, Portfolio, and Reading List

 - ENGL 211 Researched Critical Essay (no abstract needed)

-- Two additional research papers, with abstracts, from 300- and/or 500-level ENGL or WRIT courses
+- Two additional research papers, from 300- and/or 500-level ENGL or WRIT courses

-- ENGL 507 research paper with abstract is a required inclusion for students in the CSST track
+- ENGL 507 research paper is a required inclusion for students in the CSST track

 - With instructor permission, those in the LLAN and WRIT tracks may include one research paper from a designator other than ENGL or WRIT